pranayga/expl0ring_V8/docs/cpp_intro.md

 More details are available at [Initialization Lists Intro](https://en.cppreference.com/w/cpp/language/constructor).

 ## Second Look at TaggedImpl
-Let's repaste the code down here and do over it together.
+Let's repaste the code down here and do it together.
 ```C++=
 template <HeapObjectReferenceType kRefType, typename StorageType>
 class TaggedImpl {